benjaminbhollon/verbose-guacamole/README.md

 ### Filesystem
 VerbGuac projects are split into files, which can be separated into folders. >=v0.1.1 supports file and folder creating, renaming, moving, editing, and deleting.
 Open folders and files are also maintained between open sessions.

+### Whimsy
+We've done our best to fill VerbGuac with as much whimsy as possible, including witty loading comments and editor placeholders that are famous first lines from novels.

+If you have an idea for a way to make the VerbGuac experience fun, let us know!

 ### The Future
 VerbGuac is still under development.
 Future features include: